 Author Contributions

-GG, NN, JC, and SG contributed to design of the study.
+GGand SG contributed to design of the study.
 GG and NN organized the database.
 GG performed the statistical analysis and wrote the first draft of the manuscript.
 SG, NN, JC, NL, PP, and PM wrote sections of the manuscript.
 All authors contributed to conception and manuscript revision, read, and approved the submitted version.

 Funding

-This work was supported by the National Agency for Research and Development (ANID) Scholarship Program, National graduate scholarship [21171829, 2017] , and Center of Applied Ecology and Sustainability (CAPES) [ANID PIA/BASAL FB0002]
+This work was supported by the National Agency for Research and Development (ANID) Scholarship Program, National graduate scholarship [21171829, 2017] , ANID – Millennium Science Initiative Program [Code ICN2019_015], Center of Applied Ecology and Sustainability (CAPES) [ANID PIA/BASAL FB0002] and Fondecyt 1190109.

 Data Availability Statement